Reducing Docker Image Sizes by 70%

 Our Docker images were huge.
 The main API service image was 850MB.
 Build time: 6 minutes.
 Pull time on fresh nodes: 3 minutes.

-This was annoying during development (slow builds) and problematic in production (slow deployments when scaling up).
+This was annoying during development (slow builds) and a real problem in production (slow deployments when scaling up).

-Spent a day optimizing.
+I spent a day on this.
 Got the image down to 180MB.
 Build time: 2 minutes.
 Pull time: 30 seconds.

 The starting point